wpswings/upsell-order-bump-offer-for-woocommerce/readme.md

 # Description

-**UPSELL FUNNEL BUILDER FOR WOOCOMMERCE IS A SALES FUNNEL BUILDER WITH UPSELLING AND CROSS-SELLING THAT LETS THE WOOCOMMERCE MERCHANTS SHOW PRODUCT RECOMMENDATIONS ON THE PRODUCT, CART & CHECKOUT PAGE TO BOOST AOV AND INCREASE SALES.**
+**Upsell Order Bump is now Upsell Funnel Builder for WooCommerce which is a new sales funnel builder with upselling and cross-selling that lets woocommerce merchants show post-purchase upsell, order bumps, one-click upsell, cross-sells, frequently bought, popups and product recommendations on the product, cart and checkout page to boost aov and increase sales.**

-The [**Upsell Funnel Builder for WooCommerce**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) allows store owners to make special offers exclusively on their checkout and thank you pages, enabling them to increase their conversions and Average Order Value.
+The [**Upsell Funnel Builder**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) allows store owners to make special offers exclusively on their checkout and thank you pages, enabling them to increase their conversions and Average Order Value.
 The merchants can create post-purchase upsell and cross-sell offers.
 This plugin allows merchants to create engaging sales funnels and bump offers that convert.

 Show your customers an exclusive [**WooCommerce upsell**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) and [**WooCommerce cross-sell**](https://wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/?utm_source=order-bump-github-page&utm_medium=referral&utm_campaign=order-bump-pro) offer deals at an unbelievable price at the very moment that they are checking out.